 The compounds formed in this manner by the transfer of electrons from a metal to a non-metal are known as ionic compounds or electrovalent compounds.
 Some of the general properties for ionic compounds are physical nature, melting and boiling points, solubility and conduction of electricity.
 Metal is extracted from its ore and then refining them for use is known as metallurgy.
 Metals are refined by using the method of electrolytic refining.
-The end topic explains about corrosion and how it can be prevented.
+The end topic explains corrosion and how it can be prevented.

 Chapter 4 – Carbon and its Compounds

-In the previous chapter, we discuss compounds of importance to us.
+In the previous chapter, we discussed compounds of importance to us.
 In this chapter, we will study some more interesting compounds and their properties.
-Also, we shall be learning about carbon an element which is of immense significance to us in both its elemental form and in the combined form.
+Also, we shall be learning about carbon, an element which is of immense significance to us in both its elemental form and in the combined form.
 Carbon is a versatile element that forms the basis for all living organisms and many of the things we use.
 Covalent bonds are formed by the sharing of electrons between two atoms so that both can achieve a completely filled outermost shell.
 Carbon forms covalent bonds with itself and other elements such as hydrogen, oxygen, sulphur, nitrogen and chlorine.
 Organic compounds are categorized into saturated and unsaturated carbon compounds.
-Saturated compounds are compounds with only single bond.
-Unsaturated carbon compounds are compounds with double or triple bond.
+Saturated compounds are compounds with only a single bond.
+Unsaturated carbon compounds are compounds with a double or triple bond.
 The saturated compounds of carbon and hydrogen are methane, ethane, propane, butane, pentane and hexane.

-The chapter also explains some of the chemical properties of carbon compounds such as combustion, oxidation, addition reaction, substitution reaction.
+The chapter also explains some of the chemical properties of carbon and its compounds such as combustion, oxidation, addition reaction, substitution reaction.
 Ethanol and ethanoic acid are carbon compounds of importance in our daily lives.
 Soap and detergents are studied with their chemical structures and properties and their difference is also discussed.
 Detergents are usually used to make shampoos and products for cleaning clothes.

 Chapter 5 – Periodic Classification of Elements

-Elements in the Modern Periodic Table are arranged in 18 vertical columns called groups and 7 horizontal rows called periods.
+In this chapter, Periodic Classification of Elements, elements in the Modern Periodic Table are arranged in 18 vertical columns called groups and 7 horizontal rows called periods.
 Elements thus arranged show periodicity of properties including atomic size, valency or combining capacity and metallic and non-metallic character.
 The valency of an element is determined by the number of valence electrons present in the outermost shell of its atom.
 The term atomic size refers to the radius of an atom.

 Chapter 6 – Life Processes

-NCERT Class 10 chapter 6 explains about life processes.
+NCERT Class 10 Science Chapter 6 explains Life Processes.
 There are six life processes that all living organisms perform.
 They are movement, respiration, growth, reproduction, excretion and nutrition.
 The chapter also teaches about nutrition which means the process of taking in food and using it for growth, metabolism and repair.
 Nutritional stages are ingestion, digestion, absorption, transport, assimilation, and excretion.
 Nutrition is further divided into Autotrophic Nutrition and Heterotrophic Nutrition.
 Autotrophic nutrition involves the intake of simple inorganic materials from the environment and using an external energy source like the Sun to synthesize complex high-energy organic material.
 Heterotrophic nutrition involves the intake of complex material prepared by other organisms.
-Different types of heterotrophic nutrition are parasitic nutrition, saprophytic nutrition and holozonic nutrition.
+Different types of heterotrophic nutrition are parasitic nutrition, saprophytic nutrition and holozoic nutrition.
 The next topic is nutrition in human beings.
 The various steps of nutrition are ingestion, digestion, Oesophagus, stomach, small intestine, bile, absorption, assimilation and egestion.
 The next subtopic is respiration in which the human respiratory system is explained beautifully.
 The different elements of the human respiratory system are lungs, bronchi, larynx, pharynx, etc. During the process of respiration, organic compounds such as glucose are broken down to provide energy in the form of ATP.
 ATP is used to provide energy for other reactions in the cell.

 Respiration may be aerobic or anaerobic.
 Aerobic respiration makes more energy available to the organism.
 For plants, the soil is the nearest and richest source of raw materials like nitrogen, phosphorus and other minerals.
 In human beings, the transport of materials such as oxygen, carbon dioxide, food and excretory products is a function of the circulatory system.
 The circulatory system consists of the heart, blood and blood vessels.
 In highly differentiated plants, transport of water, minerals, food and other materials is a function of the vascular tissue which consists of xylem and phloem.
 In human beings, excretory products in the form of soluble nitrogen compounds are removed by the nephrons in the kidneys.
 Plants use a variety of techniques to get rid of waste material.